The best face masks to wear while exercising

-If you're returning to a fitness center or gym to work out, you may be required to wear a face mask while you exercise.
-But you might also consider waiting -- Dr. Sandra Kesh, an infectious disease expert, recommends skipping exercise classes and workouts and cautions against exercising around unmasked people indoors in the short term.
+You may need to find the best face mask for exercise if you're returning to a fitness center or gym to work out.
+But waiting before exercising around others is also something to consider in the short term.

+Infectious disease expert Dr. Sandra Kesh recommends skipping exercise classes and workouts and warns against exercising around unmasked people indoors for the time being.
 For your safety as well as the safety of others, it's inadvisable to exercise indoors without a mask around other people you don't know.
-(Here's how to fix an uncomfortable mask.)
+(Here's how to make a mask more comfortable.)

 Read more: The best face masks for running

-We put some face masks designed for working out to the test and found the best breathable and moisture-wicking options.
-We updated this story recently.
+After putting some face masks designed for exercise to the workout test, we found the best breathable and moisture-wicking options.
+This story is regularly updated.

 Under Armour designed the UA Sportsmask with athletes in mind, but any avid exerciser will find the mask useful if you're looking to upgrade from a standard cloth face mask.
 The mask is made with three different layers designed to allow airflow while also protecting you.
 One layer of the mask has an antimicrobial treatment called "PROTX2."